Lincoln High School (Seattle, Washington)

+The school initially opened in 1907.
+In 1981, the school closed and the building was used several times after as a temporary holding location for other Seattle public schools as their own buildings underwent construction.
+In 2019, the school reopened after renovations.

 History

 The school was built in 1906 in the Wallingford neighborhood to handle the growth in the area.
-It opened in 1907 and until 1971 was a three-year senior high school (grades 10-11-12, or sophomores/juniors/seniors), thereafter a four-year high school with grades 9 to 12.
-Lincoln High closed as a school in its own right after 74 years in 1981, and the building has been used several times since as a temporary holding location for other Seattle public schools as their own buildings underwent renovations / remodelings / rebuildings.
-The Lincoln building housed Ballard High School in 1997–1999 while their current facility was being built, then the Latona Elementary School (1999–2000).
-It next housed Roosevelt High School in 2004–2006 and Garfield High School in 2006–2008 while their respective buildings were being renovated and upgraded.
-September 2009 to June 2010, Lincoln was the home to the Hamilton International Middle School while the Hamilton building was renovated and housed the recently split APP North middle school cohort for one year with Hamilton in 2009-2010.
-The old Lincoln High building then underwent its own renovations and became an Attendance Area / zoned neighborhood comprehensive public high school once again in 2019.
+It opened in 1907 and until 1971 was a three-year senior high school (grades 10-12), thereafter a four-year high school with grades 9 to 12.

 Like many Seattle schools, Lincoln was impacted by the Japanese American internment during World War II.
-Among those interned were the president of the boys' Lynx Club and girls' Triple L and the editor of the school newspaper, the Totem.
+Among those interned were the president of the boys' Lynx Club and girls' Triple L and the editor of the school newspaper, the Totem, now known as the Lincoln Log.

 After the war, Edison Technical School (later Seattle Central College) on Seattle's Capitol Hill neighborhood expanded and took over the facilities of Broadway High School, mainly to serve returning veterans.
 Broadway's regular high school student body were all transferred to Lincoln High.
 For some years after the war, Lincoln also served the city of Shoreline, until that suburb built its own public high school.
 In 1948, during the national "Red Scare" controversy, the school was receiving letters warning of communists within the teaching staff.
 In 1949, during a tuberculosis outbreak, Lincoln sent teachers to Firland Sanatorium, and patients earned Lincoln diplomas.

+Closure

 Lincoln High School was closed in 1981 due to declining enrollment.
 At the time the decision was made to shutter Lincoln, the Totem newspaper had been rated All-American status by the National Scholastic Press Association seven semesters in a row, and it had a notable arts magnet program and an excellent special education program.

 In the years after its closure, the Lincoln High building was used by various community and religious organizations, including the Wallingford Boys and Girls Club.
-In 1990, the derelict building was used as the filming location for the dystopian science fiction thriller Class of 1999.
+In 1988, the derelict building was used as the filming location for the dystopian 1990 science fiction action movie Class of 1999.
 A 1993 plan would have renovated Lincoln as a new home for Hamilton Middle School, also setting aside part of the building for community services.
-Instead, it has become an interim location for various other schools over the next few decades.
+Instead, it became an interim location for various other schools over the next few decades.
+The building housed Ballard High School in 1997–1999 while their current facility was being built, then the Latona Elementary School (1999–2000).
+It next housed Roosevelt High School in 2004–2006 and Garfield High School in 2006–2008 while their respective buildings were being renovated and upgraded.
+September 2009 to June 2010, Lincoln was the home to the Hamilton International Middle School while the Hamilton building was renovated and housed the recently split APP North middle school cohort for one year with Hamilton in 2009-2010.
+It then became the site for Lincoln Elementary School, which was renamed to Cascadia Elementary School and relocated to a new building to make room for the reopened Lincoln High School.